globalmap/globalmap/README.md

 Frontend Developer
 ------------------

 I am a Frontend developer with many years of experience, specializing in pure JavaScript, TypeScript, and React.
 In my work I also use Next.js, Redux (Redux Toolkit) and Node.js, and have basic experience with WebSockets.
 I have experience working in teams consisting of a lead, designer, tester, and 2-3 developers.
-The last project I worked on as a lead frontend developer can be found here: https://yourpricebooking.com.

 * 🌍  I'm based in Ukraine
 * ✉️  You can contact me at [oleksandr.hanaichuk@ukr.net](mailto:oleksandr.hanaichuk@ukr.net)